|

 <Hey there!
 Scott F. your Crew member today!>

-I am in the process of setting up a 29g reef, which has been built, but
+I am in the process of setting up a 29g reef, which has been

-<Good heavens- you're RESEARCHING before setting a system up?
-This is
+<Good heavens- you're RESEARCHING before setting a system

-little time spent researching.
-Good for you!>
+eliminated with a little time spent researching.
+Good for

-I want to showcase Condylactis anemones (only one type, hopefully the
+I want to showcase Condylactis anemones (only one type, hopefully

-gigantea), and my wife is interested in a Royal Gramma.
+the gigantea), and my wife is interested in a Royal Gramma.

 <One of my all-time favorite fishes!>